 Chaweng Beach is Koh Samui's most popular stretch of powdery white sand.
-The wide bay has been the focal point for the development of the island's tourism industry and the majestic five-kilometer long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the North.
+The wide bay has been the focal point for the development of the island's tourism industry and the majestic five-kilometre-long crescent is bordered by rocky headlands on either end, with an offshore reef and the tiny island of Koh Matlam to the north.

-If you do feel like a calmer alternative, at the southern end of Chaweng, on the ring road traveling towards Lamai, there is a separate little stretch of beach called Chaweng Noi, which is pretty and less crowded and also boasts good swimming.
+If you do feel like a calmer alternative, at the southern end of Chaweng, on the ring road travelling towards Lamai, there is a separate little stretch of beach called Chaweng Noi, which is pretty and less crowded.
+It also boasts good swimming near the shore.

-On the whole, Chaweng beach offers similar services and ambience along its entire length, so if you're visiting for the day, just walk down from the beach road at any point and find a spot to relax lay down your towel.
+On the whole, Chaweng beach offers similar services and ambience along its entire length, so if you're visiting for the day, just walk down from the beach road at any point, find a spot to relax, and lay down your towel.
 The southern and middle sections have the deepest water and are therefore the best areas for swimming and water sports.
 At the northern end the water can be very shallow and there is a reef just offshore, however this makes it ideal for small children.

 If you are not staying in a hotel on the beachfront, then some resorts hire sunbeds and umbrellas to non-guests for about 100B per day.
 Alternatively, just take a towel and stake your claim to a patch of sand, although it can be difficult to find shade during the hottest hours so don't forget the sunblock.